Tortillions

 Cindy Angiel (rainbowelephant.com) shared a great tip.
-Here is a tortillion with a worn tip, and a straightened paperclip.
+Here is a tortillon with a worn tip, and a straightened paperclip.

-Insert the straight end of the paperclip in the top of the tortillion and push.
+Insert the straight end of the paperclip in the top of the tortillon and push.
 This pushes out some of the paper in the middle of the tortillion and refreshes the tip.

 Is this cool, or what?